itcomusic/winsvc/README.md

 ### Features
 - `winsvc.Init` has parameter `cmd` which can be get using `winsvc.Flag(action string)` action may be equals install, start, run, restart, stop, uninstall.
 `winsvc.Init(...)` reads `cmd` and execute specific command.
 - Restarts service on failure. `winsvc.Config` has parameter `RestartOnFailure` which not must equal zero value for restarting.
+Service will be restart only this situations:
+*Threw panic*
-If exit from run function had happened before context execution canceled (command of the stop was not sent) service also will be restarted.
+*Exit from run function had happened before context execution canceled (command of the stop was not sent)*
+*Service got command of the stop but it has caught panic after (os.exit != 0)*
 - `context.Context` for graceful self shutdown.
 - Kills process if it is stopping for a long time. `winsvc.Config` has parameter `TimeoutStop` which it default equals value setting in registry.
 - Package uses os.Chdir for easy using relative path.

 ### Install
 ```go get -u github.com/itcomusic/winsvc```